Skip to main content

 In the off-chain mode, players can start immediately and seamlessly, just by connecting and playing with family and friends directly via WebRTC.

 In this setup, one client acts as both the server (or 'host') and a player.
 This host is responsible for the entire game state and logic.
-All other 'normal' clients connect directly to this host.
+All other clients connect directly to this host.
 The host's GameLogic component receives actions from all players (including itself), computes the next game state, and then broadcasts the update to everyone.

 The server client (the host) will have three main components: Network, GameLogic, and GameUI.
 In contrast, the other clients only need the Network and GameUI components.